Renee Marshall

 Conduct

 Each third grader is given five good behavior “tokens” at the beginning of every week.
 You will see the tokens on your child’s weekly assignment sheet.
 Students who have had good behavior will be rewarded with a free Friday Snack Bar item.
 Tokens will be marked off for not meeting classroom expectations.
 Excessive or chronic misbehavior will be addressed by the principal.
+We also use a classroom economy system.
+Your child will earn classroom play money that they are allowed to spend on classroom rewards.

 End of Year Awards